FikaWorks/website/content/blog/why-jason-joined/index.md

 I love being democratic.
 I enjoy that no one person can by force of will make FikaWorks into something it is not.

-### Is is Open Sourcey
+### It is "Open Sourcey"

-Interestingly if an engineer came to us and decided we were not a cultural fit or if their domain of skill was not a great fit.
-We are actually willing and able to take our model and show them how we built it.
+Interestingly, if an engineer came to us and decided we were not a cultural fit or if their domain of skill was not a great fit, we are open to sharing our model, and showing them how we built it.
 We encourage others to take this and build their own FikaWorks, anyone can fork FikaWorks, and we will share our lessons learned.

 It may be counterintuitive to some, but as a founder, I enjoy that eventually FikaWorks is not just